ILIAS-eLearning/ILIAS/Services/Mail/README.md

 $myMailNotification->send();
 ```

-If the recipients could only be provided as usernames
+If the recipients could only be/are already
-or email addresses, your can use the third parameter of
+provided as usernames or email addresses,
+you can use the third parameter of `sendMail()`
-`sendMail()` and pass a boolean `false` .
+and pass a boolean `false`.
+If you pass `true` as third argument or don't pass
+a third argument at all, the elements of the first
+parameter array are considered to be the internal
+user ids of the recipients and the corresponding
+usernames will be determined automatically when
+`sendMail()` is called.

 ```php
 class MyMailNotification extends \ilMailNotification